rcgreen99/rcgreen99/README.md

 I'm a Recent graduate of the Univeristy of Colorado at Boulder where I double majored in Computer Science & Applied Mathematics.

-Currently, I"m pursuing a career in Machine Learning while living in Portland, Oregon.
+Currently, I'm working at KUNGFU.AI as an Associate Machine Learning Engineer

 ### Education
 - BS Computer Science, Unveristy of Colorado (2018-2022)